celllamb/P231_NGS/README.md

 If you encounter any issues:
 1. Check that all required input files are present and correctly named.
-2. Ensure all dependencies are installed and up to date.
+2. Ensure all dependencies (BWA, samtools, Python libraries) are installed and up to date.
 3. Review the `analysis_log.txt` file for detailed error messages and execution steps.
 4. If issues persist, please contact me with the log file and a description of the problem.